craftcms/docs/docs/4.x/extend/topics.md

 ::: tip
 Pardon the mess!
 We just launched this page, and plan to collect more resources here as they are updated with the [generator](generator.md) in mind.

 Questions?
 Feedback?
-Use the links at the bottom of this page to let us know what’s on your mind.
+Use the links at the bottom of any page to let us know what’s on your mind.
 :::

 ## Monitoring and Changing Behavior